 Associate Professor of Philosophy

 Chris Lebron is Associate Professor of Philosophy.
 He specializes in political philosophy, social theory, the philosophy of race, and democratic ethics.
-His work has focused on bridging the divide between analytic liberalism and the virtue ethics tradition.
 His first book, The Color of Our Shame: Race and Justice In Our Time (OUP 2013) won the American Political Science Association Foundations of Political Theory First Book Prize.
 His second book The Making of Black Lives Matter: A Brief History of An Idea (OUP 2017) offers a brief intellectual history of the black lives matter social movement.
-Chris is at work on his third book, From A Human Point of View: Re-Imagining Racial Egalitarianism, which is a direct follow-up to The Color Of Our Shame, and explores the uses of imagination for attending to morally problematic racial attitudes that bolster racial inequality.
-Chris has written a number of articles and book reviews.
-He ha also been an active public intellectual, writing numerous times for The New York Times's philosophy column, The Stone and for Boston Review, in addition to other outlets.
+Chris is the winner of the 2018 Hiett Prize In The Humanities which recognizes a “career devoted to the humanities and whose work shows extraordinary promise to have a significant impact on contemporary culture.”
+In addition to his scholarly publications, Chris has been an active public intellectual, writing numerous times for The New York Times's philosophy column, The Stone, Boston Review, The Nation, The Atlantic, and Billboard Magazine.